urschrei/pyzotero/readme.md

     zot.delete_item(d)
 ```

+### Collection Methods: ###

+* `create_collection(name)`, create a new collection in the Zotero library.
+Accepts one argument, a dict containing the key `name` and the value of the new collection name you wish to create.
+Optionally, the key `parent`, and the value containing the ID of an existing collection may be included.
+The collection will then be created as a child collection of the passed collection ID.
+Returns `True` if successful.
 * `addto_collection(collection, items)`, add the specified item(s) to the specified collection.
 Accepts two arguments: a collection key, and a list of one or more item dicts.
 Collection keys can be obtained by a call to `collections()` (see details above).
 Returns `True` if successful.
 * `deletefrom_collection(collection, item)`, remove the specified item from the specified collection.
 Accepts two arguments: a collection key, and a dict containing item data.
 See the `delete_item()` example for multiple-item removal.
 Returns `True` if successful.
-* `create_collection(name)`, create a new collection in the Zotero library.
-Accepts one argument, a dict containing the key `name` and the value of the new collection name you wish to create.
-Optionally, the key `parent`, and the value containing the ID of an existing collection may be included.
-The collection will then be created as a child collection of the passed collection ID.
-Returns `True` if successful.
 * `update_collection`, update an existing collection name.
 Accepts a single argument: a dict containing collection data, previously retrieved using one of the Collections calls (e.g. `collections()`).
 Returns `True` if successful.

-Example:
+**Example:**

 ``` python
 # get existing collections, which will return a list of dicts